• Skip to primary navigation

 Instead of shaved beef and toasty bread, you’ll get all the yummy flavors of the classic sandwich but in casserole form using ground beef and pasta.
 With a creamy gooey sauce that coats the pasta, you’ll have a one dish pasta meal that will feed a crowd.

 Perhaps one of the world’s most famous and favorite sandwiches, the Philly Cheesesteak, has been around for nearly a century!
-The Southern version is of course going to be a casserole!
+The Southern version is of course going to be a delicous casserole!

 To accomplish this You need to use American cheese to get that traditional Philly Cheesesteak sandwich gooey texture.
 I know, that traditionally provolone cheese is used, but the casserole version of this sandwich needs the ooey gooey texture that comes from American cheese.